Illumination of Aircraft by Intense Light

 You can be convicted even if the light did not actually impair the airplane.
 The light itself has to be bright enough to be able to cause distress to the pilot, which is really a question about the nature of the light, not a question of what happened in the specific instance.
 If the light did in fact impair the operator’s ability to control the aircraft, then the state’s attorneys can use this to enhance the offense to a Class A misdemeanor.[2]

-A conviction for Illumination of Aircraft by Intense Light is punished as a Class C misdemeanor,[3] with a maximum possible fine under Texas state law of up to $500.
+A conviction for Illumination of Aircraft by Intense Light in Texas is punished as a Class C misdemeanor,[4] with a maximum possible fine under Texas state law of up to $500.
 But the state of Texas can charge this offense as a Class A misdemeanor, with a maximum possible fine under Texas state law of up to $4,000 and up one year of jail time, if they believe you impaired the pilots ability to control the aircraft.
-Learn about the differences between grades of felonies and misdemeanors
+Learn about the differences between grades of felonies and misdemeanors here.

 Arrested or Charged With a Crime?